 American Battle Monuments Commission (ABMC) - Richard J. Anthony

-FindAGrave - Sgt Thomas R Shearin (photo)
+FindAGrave - Sgt Thomas R Shearin (photo, tablets of the missing)

-FindAGrave - SSgt George H Emery (photo)
+FindAGrave - SSgt George H Emery (photo, tablets of the missing)

 FindAGrave - Anthony F Di Berardine (tablets of the missing photo)